subsquid/docs/docs/cloud/resources/best-practices.md

 Here is a list of items to check out before you deploy your squid for use in production:

+* Make sure that you use [batch processing](/sdk/resources/basics/batch-processing) throughout your code.

 * If your squid [saves its data to a database](/sdk/resources/persisting-data/typeorm), make sure your [schema](/sdk/reference/schema-file) has [`@index` decorators](/sdk/reference/schema-file/indexes-and-constraints) for all entities that will be looked up frequently.

 * If your squid serves a [GraphQL API](/sdk/resources/graphql-server), consider: